 She instead called for the WNBA to place the American flag on all uniforms and apparel, which of course is the exact opposite of “less, not more politics in sports” as she stated.

-It’s no surprise that the players for the Atlanta Dream, and others across the WNBA did not take kindly to Loeffler’s remarks (who at the time of publication has a 49% ownership stake in the Dream).
+It’s no surprise that the players for the Atlanta Dream and others across the WNBA did not take kindly to Loeffler’s remarks, nor do black people, (who at the time of publication had a 49% ownership stake in the Dream).

-Elizabeth Williams (the longest-tenured member of the Dream) spoke to Etan Thomas for a MLK Day roundtable and said “when she made those statements, it was right when we had gotten into the bubble, we were still in our quarantine period and a lot of the team wasn’t with us yet, so we got together and had a Zoom call and we were like, ‘We have to address this; we had to at least say something’.”
+Elizabeth Williams (the longest-tenured member of the Dream) spoke to former Washington Wizards’, NBA basketball player Etan Thomas for an MLK Day roundtable and said “when she made those statements, it was right when we had gotten into the bubble, we were still in our quarantine period and a lot of the team wasn’t with us yet, so we got together and had a Zoom call and we were like, ‘We have to address this; we had to at least say something.”

 And address it they did.

 “While we were brainstorming ideas, we realized that we can’t really do anything about her ownership; that’s on the league.
 But she is in the Senate seat, so we can do something about that,” Williams said.
-“We had connections with people who understood politics, and they were able to connect us with Rev. Warnock.
+“We had connections with people who understood politics, and they were able to connect us with Rev. [Raphael] Warnock.
 After vetting him and having conversations with him…we decided we were going to support him and we knew it was going to be even more powerful having the entire league backing us.
 So when we had our first nationally televised game, we wore these ‘Vote Warnock’ shirts along with every other team in the league and it was just this incredible movement.
-And ultimately, Warnock ended up winning this runoff in January.”
+Warnock ended up running for senate and won the runoff in January.”

-At the time of the vetting, Warnock was polling at just 9% before the WNBA players led the charge to get him elected.
-The election win showed the power of an organized collective of WNBA players, many of whom had been involved in social justice movements for years.
+At the time of the vetting, the senior pastor of a church once pastored by Dr. Martin Luther King Jr. was polling at just 9% before the WNBA players led the charge to get him elected.
+The election win showed the power of an organized-collective of WNBA players, many of whom had been involved in social justice movements for years and attended black lives matter protests.

 It also ignited a fire under ownership to look at different routes for removing Loeffler from the ownership team.
 There were many across the sports world who were interested in being a part of an ownership team led by LeBron James to purchase the Dream from Loeffler.